LeyangYu1996/Mini_project_3/Mini_project_3/With_mongoDB/README.md

 3.1 Main function

-This program is designed to help user search for a specific Tag, and print the url of the pictures that contains this tag.
+This program is designed to help user search for a specific Tag and print the url of the pictures that contains this tag, or to print the statistic data out.

 3.2 How to run it

+3.2.1 Search for a tag

-You can simply run this file using `python3 search.py`, and input the Tags you want as the program requires.
+You can simply run this file using `python3 search.py`, input `T` when asked whether you want to search or check the statistics.
+Then you can input the Tags you want as the program requires.
 It will print out the urls of the pictures that contains the tag you input.

+3.2.2 Check for the statistics.

+You can simply run this file using `python3 search.py`, input `S` when asked whether you want to search or check the statistics.

 ## 4.Results of running